qsymmachus/notes/kubernetes/observability.md

 Tracing
 -------

 [OpenTracing](https://opentracing.io/) is a project to enable open source, vendor neutral distributed tracing.
-It's an API spec, and frameworks and libraries that implement taht spec.
+It's an API spec, and frameworks and libraries that implement that spec.

 Generally tracing requires services to actively _push_ tracing instrumentation.
+However, many service meshes, like [Traefik](https://doc.traefik.io/traefik/observability/tracing/jaeger/), provide tracing instrumentation out of the box (Traefik uses Jaeger, see below).

 * [Jaeger](https://www.jaegertracing.io/docs/1.22/getting-started/) is a popular project that implements the OpenTracing spec.
     * Requires [client-side instrumentation](https://www.jaegertracing.io/docs/1.22/getting-started/) to be set up on each service you want to trace.